 7. July

 The warm, sunny days in July mean that you’re going to see some real growth in your plants.
-Although you’ll undoubtedly be busy harvesting, watering, keeping pests at bay, and maintaining a neat and tidy garden, there’s still lots of planting and sowing to be done.
+Although you’ll be busy harvesting, watering, keeping pests at bay, and maintaining a neat and tidy garden, there’s still lots of planting and sowing that can be done.

-July is considered to be the last month of the year to sow certain vegetables and flowers; so if you want a crop of things like French beans and carrots, then be sure not to miss your opportunity.
+July is considered to be the last month of the year to sow certain vegetables and flowers; so if you want a crop of things like French beans and carrots, then don’t miss your opportunity.

 Plus, July is considered by many to be the best month for planting winter cabbages and sowing spring cabbages.
 It’s also a good time to start planting autumn-flowering bulbs, such as crocuses.